 - Minimally Invasive Technique vs Closed vs Open Rhinoplasty

-- Patient with typical features of Oriental nose :
+- Patients with typical Oriental nose features :

 - Low and broad nose height / dorsum